History of Yemen: 2011 revolution

 The 2011 Yemeni revolution followed other Arab Spring mass protests in early 2011.
 The uprising was initially against unemployment, economic conditions, and corruption, as well as against the government's proposals to modify the constitution of Yemen so that Saleh's son could inherit the presidency.

-In March 2011, police snipers opened fire on the pro-democracy camp in Sana'a, killing more than 50 people.
-In May, dozens were killed in clashes between troops and tribal fighters in Sana'a.
+In March 2011, police snipers opened fire on the pro-democracy camp in Sanaa, killing more than 50 people.
+In May, dozens were killed in clashes between troops and tribal fighters in Sanaa.
 By this point, Saleh began to lose international support.
 In October 2011, Yemeni human rights activist Tawakul Karman won the Nobel Peace Prize and the UN Security Council condemned the violence and called for a transfer of power.
 On 23 November 2011, Saleh flew to Riyadh, in neighbouring Saudi Arabia, to sign the Gulf Co-operation Council plan for political transition, which he had previously spurned.
 Upon signing the document, he agreed to legally transfer the office and powers of the presidency to his deputy, Vice President Abd Rabbuh Mansur Hadi.

 Hadi took office for a two-year term upon winning the uncontested presidential elections in February 2012, in which he was the only candidate standing.
 A unity government – including a prime minister from the opposition – was formed.
 Al-Hadi would oversee the drafting of a new constitution, followed by parliamentary and presidential elections in 2014.

 2012

 Saleh returned in February 2012.
 In the face of objections from thousands of street protesters, parliament granted him full immunity from prosecution.
 Saleh's son, General Ahmed Ali Abdullah Saleh continues to exercise a strong hold on sections of the military and security forces.

 AQAP claimed responsibility for the February 2012 suicide attack on the presidential palace which killed 26 Republican Guards on the day that President Hadi was sworn in.
-AQAP was also behind the suicide bombing which killed 96 soldiers in Sana'a three months later.
-In September 2012, a car bomb attack in Sana'a killed 11 people, a day after a local al-Qaeda leader Said al-Shihri was reported killed in the south.
+AQAP was also behind the suicide bombing which killed 96 soldiers in Sanaa three months later.
+In September 2012, a car bomb attack in Sanaa killed 11 people, a day after a local al-Qaeda leader Said al-Shihri was reported killed in the south.

 By 2012, there has been a "small contingent of U.S. special-operations troops" – in addition to CIA and "unofficially acknowledged" U.S. military presence – in response to increasing terror attacks by AQAP on Yemeni citizens.
 Many analysts have pointed out the former Yemeni government role in cultivating terrorist activity in the country.
 Following the election of new president Abd Rabbuh Mansur Hadi, the Yemeni military was able to push Ansar al-Sharia back and recapture the Shabwah Governorate.